Let Me Dream it Truth (1)

 “Different now,” Mouse whispered, ducking his head.

-“Jamie ...
-When she’s close ... can’t think so good, Vincent.
+“Jamie ... when she’s close ... can’t think so good, Vincent.
 Feels like ... like I’m trying to hold birds in my arms.
 All trembly and wanting to fly, and their hearts are beating really hard.”

-“You went home last night, right, Vincent?”
+“You went home last night, right?”

 “Then you know.”